Best Miele Vacuums – Choose Your Style

 Upright & Stick Bags and Filters

-For uprights, the Dynamic U1 Series have 5.45 Quart bags, whereas the largest Miele canister vacuums have 4.76 Quart bags.
-The Swing H1 stick vacuum has a relatively small bag at 2.6 Quarts, but a box comes with 5 bags instead of the usual 4.
+For upright vacuum cleaners, the Dynamic U1 Series have 5.45 Quart bags, whereas the largest Miele canister vacuum cleaners have 4.76 Quart bags.
+The Swing H1 stick vacuum cleaner has a relatively small bag at 2.6 Quarts, but a box comes with 5 bags instead of the usual 4.

 The Dynamic U1 Uprights use the SF-HA 30 and SF-AA 30 filters shown above if you want enhanced filtration over the standard AirClean filters.